Share this story

 A lot of times, I notice that trekkers refrain from trekking by themselves.
-They rely on an organisation like Indiahikes to take them on a trek.
+They rely on an organization like Indiahikes to take them on a trek.
 Yes, I understand why they want to trek with us.
 They want the safety and the camaraderie of like-minded people.

 Yet, they don’t know what they are missing out on when they trek by themselves.

 Recently, the Indiahikes office team went on a trek in the Western Ghats to Ballalarayana Durga.
-We organised everything from Bangalore to Bangalore without any external help.
+We organized everything from Bangalore to Bangalore without any external help.
 Just a bunch of office-goers going on a trek.